ovh/docs/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-gb.md

 > [!warning]
 >
-> - The method for creating an alias or for creating a redirection is exactly the same.
+> - The method for creating an alias or redirection is the same.
-> - It is possible to create a maximum of 2000 aliases and redirections, including local copies.
+> - You can create a maximum of 2000 aliases and redirections, including local copies.
 >